asejal/ColourSwitch/README.md

 ## Details:
-Created by Harshita Srinivas and Aditi Sejal
+Created by Aditi Sejal and Harshita Srinivas

 This is a clone of the strategy game :video_game: , Colour Switch originally developed by Pheonix Games

 Made as a part of project in Advanced Programming course at IIIT-Delhi.

-Uses Java and JavaFx.
+Uses Java and JavaFx along with OOP concepts.

 ## Features:
 1. Game :video_game: progresses in infite display with increasing difficulty